 Having a stable price for the supply services portion of your National Grid electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
 Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.

 The Worcester Community Choice Aggregation price will be fixed until December 2022, When it changes, the City will announce the new price publicly before it takes effect.
 Aggregations seek to provide a price that is lower than or equal to the average National Grid Basic Service price over the course of the year.
 It must be noted, that savings cannot be guaranteed compared to National Grid’s Basic Service price, because future prices are unknown.

 What if National Grid's price falls below the Worcester Community Choice price?

 The Worcester Community Choice Aggregation price is fixed until December 2022.
-However, National Grid’s Basic Service prices change every 6 months for residential and small business customers, and every 3 months for medium and large business customers.
+However, National Grid’s Basic Service prices change every 6 months for residential and commercial customers, and every 3 months for industrial customers.
 As a result, it is likely that for some months, the National Grid price may fall below the price of the Worcester Community Choice Aggregation.
 The program cannot guarantee that it will beat National Grid’s Basic Service price at all times.
 The program aims to match or beat the average of the changing National Grid prices, although there is no guarantee that it will do so.